heritage-happenings/heritage-happenings.github.io/pages/Letter-to-My-Younger Self.md

 * Do not assume that someone will look after you
 * You will not age any better than the others
 * On average you will age average or below
-* The longer you live, the more you outlive friends, family, drinking-buddies, devils-you-know, sorority sisters et al
+* The longer you live, the more you outlive friends, family, drinking-buddies, devils-you-know, sorority sisters <i>et al</i>
 * You will be just as clueless about aging as anybody else
 * People don't get to be very old all by themselves
 * The young have the abilities but are clueless.
-The aged have the clues and have disabilities.
-Overall, productivity stays the same
+The aged have disabilities but have the clues.
+Therefore, overall at any age, productivity stays quite constant
 * Many people live by watching TV.
 Watching their favorite channels, they entertain themselves to death
 * Adults make children go to school in order to learn how to grow up.
-But who teaches the adults how to grow better?
+But who teaches the elderly how to grow better?
-* If you continue to eat what you eat now, you will not be what you need to eat when you are my age
+* If you continue to eat what you eat now, you will not be eating what you need to eat when you are my age.
+You must learn to adapt your eating habits to your current needs.
+* You tend to imagine your future you as being something like your younger you.
+Ha Ha to that!

+## Quotes

+* Jim Rohn: "Take care of your body.
+It's the only place you have to live."

 ## Carrots